entando/entando-docs/vuepress/docs/v7.0/docs/getting-started/concepts-overview.md

 When deploying a cluster, ingresses are generated for the resources that require exposure to the outside world.
 The Entando Operator and custom resource controllers create the ingresses and set the correct routes and certificates.

 #### Keycloak Ingress
 A dedicated ingress is created for Keycloak to expose the authentication and authorization functionalities.
-This is required to guarantee that both token issuing and validation work correctly even when the services using the Keycloak instance are in different namespaces.
+This is required to guarantee that both token issuing and validation work correctly, even when the services using the Keycloak instance are in different namespaces.

 #### EntandoApp Ingress
 An ingress is automatically created to expose the App Builder, App Engine and ECM.